iiwaasnet/kino/README.md

 **MessageRouter** is responsible for:
   * registering all Actors, which are hosted by connected ActorHosts;
   * type-based message routing to locally connected Actors;
-  * typed-based message routing to external, i.e. out-of-proc Actors, if non of the locally registered Actors is able to process a message.
+  * typed-based message routing to external, i.e. out-of-proc Actors, if no locally registered Actors are able to process the message.

 ![MessageRouter](https://cdn.rawgit.com/iiwaasnet/kino/master/img/MessageRouter.png)